NYC Diamond District: How to Not Overpay

 |Diamond District NYC © Achim Hepp (CC BY-SA 2.0) via Flickr|

-New York is a dazzling city home to an iconic skyline.
-You'll find some of the world's top museums, famous landmarks, and the nation's top diamond district.
+New York is a dazzling city, home to an iconic skyline.
+You'll find some of the world's top museums and landmarks and yes, the nation's top diamond district.

-But it is possible to find your perfect engagement ring too.
-You just have to be informed so that you don't get ripped off.
+But it is possible to find your perfect engagement ring there too.
+You just have to know what you're doing, so that you don't get ripped off.
 We hope this guide will help you have a good, memorable experience.